This smoky vegan tempeh chili is loaded with black beans and chickpeas. Serve with tortilla crisps for a restaurant-fancy touch!

 Instructions

-- Add 2 tablespoons oil, the diced onion, pepper, and carrot, and ¼ teaspoon salt.
+- Add 2 tablespoons oil, the onion, pepper, and carrot, and 1/4 teaspoon salt.
 Cook, stirring frequently, until the vegetables are softened and the tempeh is starting to brown, about 8 minutes.
-Stir in 3 minced garlic cloves, 1 teaspoon each cumin and paprika, ¼ teaspoon chili flakes, and black pepper to taste, and cook for 30 seconds more.
+Stir in 3 minced garlic cloves, 1 teaspoon each cumin and paprika, 1/4 teaspoon chili, and black pepper to taste, and cook for 30 seconds more.

 - Add the tomato sauce and stir to deglaze the pot.
 Then add the beans and chickpeas, 2 cups broth, and 2 squares of chocolate.
 Cover with a lid and bring to a boil.
 Then reduce the heat to low and simmer with the lid ajar for 20 minutes, stirring occasionally.